-A = 90 - 100% B = 80 - 89% C = 70 - 79% D = 60 - 69% F = 59.49% and below
+A = 90 - 100% B = 80 - 89% C = 70 - 79% D = 60 - 69% F = 59.49% and below projects is an important part of your learning experience, and you will receive points for participation in both, as described above.
+If you are unable to attend any class, you must watch the recording I will post on our Moodle site under Announcements.

-There will be extra credit opportunities available as well, including completion of skills modules through the Learning Center's Academic Coaching (formerly called the College Skills Zone).
+There will be extra credit opportunities available as well, including completion of skills modules through the Learning Innovation Center's Academic Coaching (formerly called the College Skills Zone).

 EXPECTATIONS Students are required and expected to participate in all lectures and labs each week in this online virtual class.
-Participation in group discussions and projects is an important part of your learning experience, and you will receive points for participation in both, as described above.
+Participation in group discussions and